Zhou Benshun: Political views

-Zhou is known for his hard-line political views, generally expressing views that the law must seen primarily as a means to keep society in order rather than as a means for citizens to seek fairness and justice.
+Zhou is known for his hard-line political views, generally expressing views that the law must be seen primarily as a means to keep society in order rather than as a means for citizens to seek fairness and justice.
 In a 2011 article published in Qiushi, Zhou described the concept of civil society as a "trap" being sold by Western countries.
 Zhou also said that China would never adopt "separation of powers".
 He said that the law must achieve a mix of "legal, social, and political results."